TrevorEdwards/gcp-workshop-hackathon-edition/README.md

 After that, you should be all set to continue as if you were running in the Cloud Shell in the instructions above.

 ## WORKSHOP: Writing a Cloud Translation Service in Node.js

+Do not continue onto this section until directed.
+The presentation will introduce you to Google App Engine, Node.js, and the service you are going to deploy.

 ### Description